-We evaluate our sampling strategy by first creating synthetic networks in a controlled setting using stochastic blockmodels (SBM) [Holland et al., 1983], allowing us to generate networks with predefined communities and monitor their sampling.
+We evaluate our sampling strategy by first creating synthetic networks in a controlled setting using stochastic blockmodels (SBM) [Holland et al., 1983] - a type of probabilistic model used to generate networks where the nodes are partitioned into subgroups called blocks or clusters.
+This approach allows us to generate networks with predefined communities and monitor their sampling.
 Following this controlled assessment, we proceed to evaluate our sampling approach in an empirical context by expanding a seed set on Twitter into a directed weighted network.
 Our findings on both synthetic data and the empirical network indicate that our sampling strategy results in improved coverage of cohesive communities as compared to random-based sampling approaches.